coherentgraphics/coherentpdf.js/README.md

 Data types
 ----------

-Arguments are integers, floating point numbers, strings, or arrays of type UInt8Array.
+Arguments are numbers, strings, or arrays (of type UInt8Array for data).
 Page ranges are represented by arrays of numbers.

 Memory Management
 -----------------

-A PDF n must be explicitly deallocated with deletePdf(n).
+A PDF p must be explicitly deallocated with deletePdf(p).

 Errors